These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 - In a shallow bowl, whisk the egg whites until frothy.

-- In another bowl, mix together the almond flour, kosher salt, black pepper, garlic powder, paprika, and cayenne.
+- In another bowl, mix the almond flour, kosher salt, black pepper, garlic powder, paprika, and cayenne.
 Divide the mixture between two shallow bowls - this will help prevent the almond flour coating from becoming soggy.

-- Dredge each zucchini strip in the seasoned almond flour (gently press to help it adhere), then place on the prepared baking sheet, arranging them in a single layer.
-To prevent a sticky mess, it's best to use one hand to pick each zucchini strip up from the egg whites, then the other hand to dredge it in the almond flour.
+- Place the zucchini fries in the bowl with the beaten egg whites to coat.
+Dredge each zucchini strip in the seasoned almond flour, gently pressing to help it adhere.
+To prevent a sticky mess, it's best to use one hand to pick each zucchini strip up from the egg whites and the other hand to dredge it in the almond flour.

-- Lightly spray the zucchini strips with olive oil, then bake them in the preheated oven for 15 minutes.
+- Bake the fries in the preheated oven for 15 minutes.

 Video